 The duffel bag is packed and I’m ready to escape the colder-than-usual winter here in Toronto.
 Last night another eight centimetres of snow fell.
 The streets and sidewalks had just been cleared and dried from the last snowfall!
 This is what it looked like this morning –

 Invaders, traders, and adventurers have had the island in their sights for at least the past three thousand years.
-With the advent of cheap air travel in the 1970’s tourists in quest of pristine beaches have joined the ranks of visitors.
-Needless to say, it has a lot more to offer than sand and sun – if what you are looking for more is than a beach vacation.
+With the advent of cheap air travel in the 1970s, tourists looking for pristine beaches have joined the ranks of visitors.
+Needless to say, it has a lot more to offer than sand and sun – if what you are looking for is more than a beach vacation.

 Ptolemy, a Hellenistic Greek academic living in the great Mediterranean port city of Alexandria, Egypt in the second Century C.E., included it in his map of the world created from information gathered from sailors at the docks of his city.

 While we know Sri Lanka is not that large an island, its size on Ptolemy’s map is an indication of its importance to the people of the Mediterranean world as a source of exotic spices and gems.
 Ptolemy knew the island as Taprobane.